makrai/notes/bostan18-text-emo-corpora.md

 # 5 Conclusion 10

-* opens up the possibility of transfer learning and domain adaptation work, between domains and on different label sets
+* opens up the possibility of transfer learning and domain adaptation work between domains and on different label sets
 * From the collected unified datasets one could learn how to
   * select the most suitable dataset for a given new domain and
   * evaluate it across different classification models, domains, and annotation procedures, easier than it was possible until now
-* this work will help the emotion detection task to become a standard task
+* this work will help emotion detection to become a standard task
   * similarly to eg sentiment classification, which plays this role already
   * to explore the current state of the emotion analysis field
 * future work